 What I find interesting is the uneven way that people age.
 As you watch the clip, people’s ages become increasingly difficult to pin down.
 You know that each person is about one year older than the last, but their appearance betrays this knowledge.
 One might look significantly older than the one before, or quite a bit younger.
 How old we look doesn’t ascend nicely in a linear fashion, but varies tremendously.
 No doubt this is based, in part, on genetics and life choices, but it is also dependent on opportunities and expectations related to ascribed identities and social structures.

-Enjoy:Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Enjoy:Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.